mcandocia/TreeGrabForReddit/README.txt

 +--------------------+

 * Reddit returns query results in groups of 100 (i.e., per API call).
 Unless you specifically want less data, it's recommended to have --user_thread_limit, --user_comment_limit, and --limit be integer multiples of 100.

+* The --history parameter should have the same exact arguments each time you call a particular schema, since the presence of primary keys in the tables is based upon those.

 * It takes roughly a second for each API call request.
 Gathering longer post and comment history of users takes up a very long time.